 - Your MSW application must be complete by the scholarship application deadline.

-- If you would like to apply to NCS, then please answer "yes" to the question, "Do you plan to apply to an SSW Special Program?" found on the Financial Assistance page of the MSW online application and then select the National Community Scholars Program checkbox.
-The NCS application pages will be added to the end of your MSW application.
+- If you would like to apply to NCS, then please answer “yes” to the question, “Do you plan to apply to an SSW Special Program?” found on the Financial Assistance page of the MSW application and then select the Community Scholars checkbox.
+The Community Scholars application page will be added to the end of your MSW application.
 On the Community Scholars application page, you must choose a track selection: Community-Based Initiative (CBI) National Community Scholars (NCS) or Interested in Either CBI or NCS.

 For more information about this program, contact the Office of Student Services and Enrollment Management at (734) 936-0961 or email@example.com.